ferrannadeu/IgCaller/README.md

 *	tumor_sample_output_IGL.tsv: File containing all IGL rearrangements.
 *	tumor_sample_output_class_switch.tsv: File containing all CSR rearrangements.
 *	tumor_sample_output_oncogenic_IG_rearrangements.tsv: File containing all oncogenic IG rearrangements (translocations, deletions, inversions, and gains) identified genome-wide.

+### Other notes

+An R script to help the study of mutational signatures in CLL is available under the "Mutational_signature_analysis_in_CLL" folder.
+This script aims to determine the presence/absence of non-canonical AID (signature 9) in CLL patients using an already defined catalogue of single nucleotide variants.

 ### Bugs, comments and improvements